kzurawel/famicomparty2/src/routes/book/14-spritemovement/+page.svelte.md

   ADC #$08
   STA $020f

-  ; restore registers and return
+  ; return to where the subroutine was called
+  RTS
 .endproc
 ```